shraga89/DSMA/README.md

 ### Installation:
 1. Create a dataset using [ORE](https://bitbucket.org/tomers77/ontobuilder-research-environment/src) by [running VectorPrinting experiment](https://bitbucket.org/tomers77/ontobuilder-research-environment/wiki/cmd) with respect to the selected [domain of interest](https://bitbucket.org/tomers77/ontobuilder-research-environment/wiki/Datasets) and [schema matchers](https://bitbucket.org/tomers77/ontobuilder-research-environment/wiki/MatchingSystems).
-1.1 An example dataset is available for download: [Beta Dataset](https://github.com/shraga89/DSMA/VectorsBeta.csv)
+1.1 An example dataset is available for download: [Beta Dataset](https://github.com/shraga89/DSMA/blob/master/VectorsBeta.csv)
 2. Clone the [SMAnE repository](https://github.com/shraga89/DSMA/)
 3. Update Config.py with your configuration details.

 ### Running
-1. Run mainSaver.py to train and test your dataset using a 5-fold cross validation.
+1. Run [mainSaver](https://github.com/shraga89/DSMA/blob/master/mainSaver.py) to train and test your dataset using a 5-fold cross validation.
-1.1 You can also run a pre-trained model using mainLoader.py.
+1.1 You can also run a pre-trained model using [mainLoader](https://github.com/shraga89/DSMA/blob/master/mainLoader.py).
-2. The results will appear in the 'results' folder, there you will find a notebook (Analyzer.ipynb) to help you analyze the results.
+2. The results will appear in the [results](https://github.com/shraga89/DSMA/blob/master/results) folder, there you will find a [notebook](https://github.com/shraga89/DSMA/blob/master/results/Analyzer.ipynb) to help you analyze the results.
-3. Your models will appear in the 'models' folder, there you will find a notebook (Visualizer.ipynb) to help you visualize the models.
+3. Your models will appear in the [models](https://github.com/shraga89/DSMA/blob/master/models) folder, there you will find a [notebook](https://github.com/shraga89/DSMA/blob/master/models/Visualizer.ipynb) to help you visualize the models.

 ## The Paper
 The paper is under review for SIGKDD applied data science track.